kpalmvik/react-flux-swenug/README.md

 Create a component using React.createClass with a props called greetingName that is used to generate the 'Hello' greeting.
 Also includes a foo prop that is specified as mandatory but intentionally not passed, demonstrating the validation warning shown in the console when using React.JS debug.
 MIT Licensed.
 Written by Kristofer Palmvik.

+##helloworld4.html
+Create a component using React.createClass with a props called greetingName that is used to generate the 'Hello' greeting.
+Contains state variables for count and color, which is changed when the text is clicked.
+MIT Licensed.
+Written by Kristofer Palmvik.

 ##todo/
 React Todo example from [todomvc](https://github.com/tastejs/todomvc).